Grade

 Professional Opportunities

-Upon completing the Bachelor’s in International and Diplomatic Affairs you will be qualified to work in:
+Upon completing the Bachelor’s, you will be qualified to work in:

 • International organizations such as the United Nations (UN), European Union (EU), European Union Intellectual Property Office (EUIPO), Organization for Security and Co-operation in Europe (OSCE), North Atlantic Treaty Organization (NATO), European Central Bank (ECB), and World Trade Organization (WTO).